reorproject/reor/README.md

 **The Reor Project** is a local-first AI application for managing personal knowledge and notes.
 It's designed to be AI-first: knowledge is organised and augmented by AI.

 ### Hypotheses
-1. AI should be used to both generate and organise unstructured corpuses of content.
+1. AI should be used to both generate and organise unstructured thoughts and ideas.
-2. Thoughts and ideas are private.
+2. Those same thoughts and ideas are private.
 AI models should run _locally_.
-3. Notes should be embedded in a feature space and cosine similarity should be used.
+3. Documents should be embedded in a feature space and cosine similarity should be used.
 4. When crafting new thoughts or ideas, seeing similar thoughts or ideas can enhance that process.

 ### Features